 In order to overcome emotional disturbance, regardless if it is acute or chronic, we can blend valuable insights and practical advice from the worlds of psychology and spirituality.

 Today, in the western world, one of the most popular forms of psychotherapy, Cognitive Behavioral Therapy (CBT), offers valuable insight into the relationship between an individual’s cognitions and emotions.
-By understanding how this connection affects our personal wellbeing, and integrating ancient spiritual wisdom into a strategy for overcoming troubling emotions, we can begin to dissect our thoughts in way that frees ourselves from the feelings we dislike most.
+By understanding how this connection affects our personal wellbeing, and integrating ancient spiritual wisdom into a strategy for overcoming troubling emotions, we can begin to dissect our thoughts in a way that frees ourselves from the feelings we dislike most.
+However, the type of psychotherapy practiced by a professional depends entirely upon the difficulties a patient faces.
+Only once a patient has been assessed by a professional from a team like PsychCompany can it be decided what sort of therapy or counselling would benefit the soon to be convalescent.

 How Cognitions Affect Emotions: